Averay History, Family Crest & Coats of Arms

 Early Origins of the Averay family

-Northumberland where they held a family seat from very ancient times.
-Rogerus filius Averary resided in the year 1166, and held manors and estates.
 One branch of the family was found in Egginton, Derbyshire from ancient times.
 "The church [of Egginton], an ancient structure with a nave, chancel, aisles, and a neat low tower, contains several monuments to the Every family, and has some remains of stained glass."

-Early History of the Averay family
+Important Dates for the Averay family

-Another 109 words (8 lines of text) covering the years 1275, 1664, 1654, 1643, 1679, 1679, 1620, 1700, 1653, 1696 and 1690 are included under the topic Early Averay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Averay research.
+Another 111 words (8 lines of text) covering the years 1275, 1588, 1526, 1548, 1596, 1766, 1664, 1654, 1643, 1679, 1679, 1620, 1700, 1653, 1696 and 1690 are included under the topic Early Averay History in all our PDF Extended History products and printed products wherever possible.

 Averay Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Averay include Avery, Averie, Avary, Every, MacAvera and others.

 Early Notables of the Averay family (pre 1700)

-Another 70 words (5 lines of text) are included under the topic Early Averay Notables in all our PDF Extended History products and printed products wherever possible.
+Another 87 words (6 lines of text) are included under the topic Early Averay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Averay family to Ireland

-Another 41 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Some of the Averay family moved to Ireland, but this topic is not covered in this excerpt.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Averay family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Averay or a variant listed above: Jacob and George who settled in Virginia in 1635.
 Christopher Avery settled in Gloucester Massachusetts in 1640.